Skip to main content

 Spouse (or other family member) GINA 30% of the total cost of self-only health coverage

 Beyond incentives, the EEOC mandates that a wellness program must be “reasonably designed to promote health or prevent disease.”
 This requirement ensures that the program has a legitimate health-oriented purpose.
 It cannot be a subterfuge for data collection or a method to shift insurance costs onto employees with higher health risks.
-A has several key attributes:
+A reasonably designed program has several key attributes:

 • Purposeful Design ∞ The program must have a clear health goal and a strategy for achieving it.